 The Shima Teahouse is located on the north side of the Higashi Chaya District.
-You can get there by taking the Right Loop Kanazawa Bus from Kanazawa Station, which takes about 10 minutes.
-Get off at the Hashibacho (Kinjoro-mae) bus stop (RL5), and the district is a five-minute walk away.
+You can reach it by taking the Right Loop Kanazawa Bus from Kanazawa Station, which takes about 10 minutes.
+Get off at the Hashibacho (Kinjoro-mae) bus stop (RL5), and the district is a five-minute walk from there.

 Shima Teahouse